Voter turnout: Proportionality

+Paradox of voting

 The chance of any one vote determining the outcome is low.
 Some studies show that a single vote in a voting scheme such as the Electoral College in the United States has an even lower chance of determining the outcome.
 Other studies claim that the Electoral College actually increases voting power.
 Studies using game theory, which takes into account the ability of voters to interact, have also found that the expected turnout for any large election should be zero.